 Designing for EE Development 9am CT

-by Eric Miller, Founder of Eric Miller Design
+by Eric Miller, President of Eric Miller Design

 Whether you’re handling the dev yourself, part of an in-house team or partnering up with an EE firm, your role as a designer is a lot more than making things pretty.